Garg56/control-copy-music4jellyfin/README.md

-# Control and copy music to Jellyfin
+# Control or copy music to Jellyfin

-_Check your music and then copy to Jellyfin._
+_Check your music or copy it to Jellyfin._

 A simple bash script[^1] to check your music referential.